Best daily deals

 The Bose QuietComfort 45 does an excellent job cancelling outside noise, and it sounds great for podcast listening.
 It has a decent battery life, and the fast-charging USB-C adds another 180 minutes with only a 15-minute charge.

 One of the biggest competitors on the market here is the Apple AirPods Max. iPhone owners will likely already be familiar with this option, and if you own one, then this is likely the ideal choice for over-ear, active noise canceling headphones.
 It offers a bunch of extra features, including Siri integration and Apple Spatial Audio.
-Another alternative is the Sennheiser MOMENTUM 4 Wireless, which sounds fantastic, although does fall a little short when it comes to ANC performance.
+Another alternative is the Sennheiser MOMENTUM 4 Wireless, which sounds fantastic, although it does fall a little short when it comes to ANC performance.

 You may be interested in the new Sony WH-1000XM5, an updated version of the XM4 with a completely new design and even better noise canceling, alongside improvements to sound quality and microphone quality.
-Finally, there’s also the latest Bose QuietComfort Headphones to coonsider, the successor to the QC 45’s.
+Finally, there’s also the latest Bose QuietComfort Headphones to consider, the successor to the QuietComfort 45’s.
 Apart from a new coat of paint and a changed sound profile, there aren’t enough new features to justify paying more for the newer model.

 Frequently asked questions about Bose QuietComfort 45 vs Sony WH-1000XM4

-The Sony WH-1000XM3 is now two product generations old but can be found quite cheaply nowadays.
+The Sony WH-1000XM3 is now two product generations old but can be found quite cheaply online.
 You may be interested in picking it up, as it still has pretty decent sound quality and active noise canceling.
 That being said, in many ways, it’s been surpassed by the newest generation of ANC headphones.

 Sony’s Headphone Connect app brings support for the company’s 360 Reality Audio, which is spatial audio, but that only works with files designed for the standard.
 Bose doesn’t have its own spatial sound feature, but both the QC45 and WH-1000XM4 will work with third-party options like Dolby Atmos for Headphones when connected to a PC.
 However, Apple’s Spatial Audio feature won’t work with either.